UWO-Aero-Design/first-commit/git-intro/instructions.md

 Since you're obviously qualified to walk other people through the tutorial now, how about adding you name to the list of people who have completed this tutorial.

 This is a new change that is completely seperate from the last one so we should create a new branch to do this.
-Switch back to the develop branch and create a new branch off of it for updating the HELPME.md file.
-Replace zd with your initials.
+Switch back to the develop branch and create a new branch off of it for updating the HELPME.md file. *Replace zd with your initials*

 `git checkout develop`